AqwamCreates/DataPredict/docs/API/DataTypes.md

 ## LabelVector

-Typically contains numbers stored in a (m x 1) matrix, where m is the number of data
+Typically contains numbers stored in a (m x 1) matrix, where m is the number of data.

 ### Examples